SuhuaiChen/CS497-Deep-Learning-for-NLP/README.md

 To see the most up-to-date versions, please go to the colab link provided in each file

-The list of files are updating
+The list of files is still updating